howsoai/howso-docs/source/getting_started/terminology.rst

 Most Similar Cases
 ------------------

-The cases which are most similar to another case or a prediction.
+The cases which are most similar to another case or a prediction as determined by the distance of the context features.
 Returns cases that are similiar, regardless of their influence.

 .. _influential_cases: